samyakmaurya/Neural_Machine_Translator_-_Summarizer/README.md

 Here are the libraries we have used

-1)To install pyTorch
+1) To install pyTorch
 ```bash
   pip install torch
 ```
-2)To install newspaper3k library to get news articles online:
+2) To install newspaper3k library to get news articles online:
 ```bash
   pip install newspaper3k
 ```
-3)To install Text to Speech translator
+3) To install Text to Speech translator
 ```bash
   pip install gTTs
 ```
-4)To install spacy, a library for advanced Natural Language Processing
+4) To install spacy, a library for advanced Natural Language Processing
 ```bash
   pip install spacy
 ```
-5)To install matplotlib for graphical interpretation
+5) To install matplotlib for graphical interpretation
 ```bash
   pip install matplotlib
 ```